-The Center provides space for workshops, presentations and conferences, counseling, dance and drumming, ritual making, celebrations, ceremonies, meditation, prayer, art and yoga; all in an inclusive and supportive environment that embraces religious and cultural diversity.
-The Center invites all people, of every faith, race, income level, gender and sexuality to visit and experience first-hand, the peaceful, nurturing environment that makes personal transformation possible.
-If you are interested in using the space on a regular basis or for an event, please contact us.
+We provide space for workshops, presentations and conferences, grief counseling, dance and drumming, ritual making, celebrations, ceremonies, meditation, prayer, art and yoga; all in an inclusive and supportive environment that embraces religious and cultural diversity.

 Location: The Center is located in Lansing, NY, on the eastern shore of Cayuga Lake.
 The Finger Lakes area, “The Handprint of God”, is renowned for its natural beauty, awesome gorges, eclectic and educated communities, viniculture, historical significance and tourism.
 The Center is a half hour away from Ithaca, NY, Cornell University, Ithaca College, Wells College in Aurora and all the amazing peaceful beauty this area has to offer.The Interfaith Center for Action and Healing